akuklev/algebraic-theories/README.md

 - Any map from a cofibrant object to a fibrant object can be factored both as an inclusion followed by a trivial projection and as a trivial inclusion followed by a projection.
 - For any bifibrant object `A` and any factorization `Id_A : A ↪ B ↠̃ A` of the identity of `A` as an inclusion followed by a trivial projection, the inclusion is trivial as well.

-Model “functor” between two weak model categories `C` and `D` consists of a pair of functors `f : C^fib -> D` sending projections to projections and `f' : D^cofib -> D` seinding inclusions to inclusions, adjoint on their common ground, i.e.
+Model “functor” between two weak model categories `C` and `D` consists of a pair of functors `f : C^fib -> D` sending projections to projections and `f' : D^cof -> C` sending inclusions to inclusions, adjoint on their common ground, i.e.
 `Hom(F(X), Y) ≃ Hom(X, G(Y))`
 functorial in `X ∈ C^cof` and `Y ∈ D^fib`.

-We adopt a slight modification of definition in [Hen19] allowing for weak model categories without initial or terminal objects (thus with no inclusions or projections respectively), to obtain the following: a finite-product category `C` can be supplied with trivial weak model structure: let the subcategory of inclusions be empty, and the subcategory of projections be the wide subcategory of `C` with maps composed out of isomorphisms and canonic projections of direct products (always nonempty since a finite-product category always has a terminal object).
+We adopt a slight modification of definition in [Hen19] allowing for weak model categories degenerate subcategories of inclusions or projections to recover a finite-product categories and product-preserving functors between them (Lawvere theories) as a trivial case of weak model categories and model functors between them, by equiping finite-product categories with trivial weak model structure: let the subcategory of inclusions be empty, and the subcategory of projections be the wide subcategory of `C` with maps composed out of isomorphisms and canonic projections of direct products (always nonempty since a finite-product category always has a terminal object).
 Now consider the model functor from such a category into a model category `D`.
-It consists of a functor `f` from `C` to `D` mapping projections into projections (this product-preserving), and a functor `f' : D^cofib -> C`.
+It consists of a functor `f` from `C` to `D` mapping projections into projections (thus product-preserving), and a functor `f' : D^cof -> C`.
 Since `f'` has to map inclusions to inclusions, and `C` has none, the category `D` also has to have no inclusions as well.

-This way we recover finite-product categories with product-preserving functors between them (Lawvere theories) a trivial case of weak model categories and model functors between them.
+In order to interpret XATs in weak model categories we'll need an additional property, the Frobenius condition:
+— Fibered products preserve trivial inclusions.

 ## Exposition of the Formalism